The side effects of traumatic brain injury can be scary to think about.

 Your emotions are controlled by your brain, and they are usually one of the things most affected by a brain injury.

-For example, the frontal lobe helps govern personality and impulses, and if it becomes damaged, you may find you cannot control your anger and aggression like you used to.
+For example, the frontal lobe helps govern personality and impulses.
+If it becomes damaged, you cannot control your anger and aggression like you used to.

 However, that doesn’t mean there is nothing you can do to manage your emotions anymore.

 Here are a few effective strategies you can take to regain control over your mood and behavior:

 - Let people in.
 Don’t try to hide your difficulties or manage your emotions all on your own.
 Let your friends, family and coworkers know about the problems you are having and ask for their help and support.

 - Understand your behavior.
 Recognizing the things that tend to trigger your negative emotions can help you manage your mood better.
 For example, if you notice when you are hungry you get more frustrated, try setting an alarm to remind you to eat.
 This will help you avoid hunger and stay in control.

 - Diet and exercise.
 Your diet and exercise play a huge role in your emotional health, with or without a brain injury.
 If possible, try doing some form of physical exercise for at least fifteen minutes a day.
 Also, be sure to incorporate foods that promote brain function (e.g. fatty fish, pomegranates, and avocadoes) into your diet.
 These can help you stabilize your moods and feel more in control over your emotions.